The best hotels in Bratislava

 December is the Christmas Market season on Hlavne namestie and Frantiskanske namestie.
 It's beautiful and genuinely worth braving the 0-5°C cold.
 Rates jump across all categories, especially in Old Town.
 Book November through early December hotel stays at least 6 weeks ahead, or plan to pay 25-40% more than the listed base rate.

-Bratislava's best neighborhoods
+Bratislava's best hotel regions

 Old Town is where you want to be.
 It's walkable, atmospheric, and puts Michalska Street and the castle hill within 10 minutes on foot.
 The Riverside area is worth it if you're splurging on luxury.